 The main question we address in this article is how network architecture can determine what types of spatiotemporally structured periodic dynamics the network can support.
-Such solutions have been studied extensively in the limit of weak interaction between the cells [19,25,2], and have been particularly useful in modeling rhythmogenesis in neural circuits controlling motor behavior [26,28,33].
+Such solutions have been studied extensively in the limit of weak interaction between the cells [21,27,2], and have been particularly useful in modeling rhythmogenesis in neural circuits controlling motor behavior [28,30,37].
+We also consider multifrequency solutions, which also arise in a number of applications [32,33,41].

 Our goal is to investigate the relations between network structure and the existence and stability of these solutions.
 We are interested in stability to both perturbations in phase space (dynamical stability), and perturbations of the vector field (structural stability).
 Moreover, we also consider the stability of solutions under the more restricted class of perturbations that respect network architecture.
 In the interest of simplifying the statement and proof of the results we consider only the case in which all cells in the network oscillate, although the results can be extended to the more general case.
+In particular, our result provides an answer to the question raised in [15] of extending to the network setting results on the relation between the symmetries of a set of equations and the corresponding periodic solutions.

-Although we consider the stability of a particular type of network dynamics, the main ideas are applicable in much more general situations, and can be used to demonstrate that only networks with a particular architecture can support stable attractors with no stationary cells.
+Although we consider the stability of a particular type of network dynamics, the main ideas can be used to demonstrate that only networks with a particular architecture can support stable attractors with no stationary cells.
 We note that these features are not captured by the statistical measures typically used to characterize network structure such as the degree distribution (See also [3]).

-The existence of stable spatiotemporally symmetric solutions is shown by direct construction using equations of the type that can be obtained by averaging in networks of weakly interacting elements [19].
+The existence of stable spatiotemporally symmetric solutions is shown by direct construction using equations of the type that can be obtained by averaging in networks of weakly interacting elements [21].
 Since these solutions are shown to be stable in a very large region of parameter space, it is likely that they are easy to observe.
-The particular solutions we construct can be viewed as generalizations of ones studied previously [10,2].
+The particular solutions we construct can be viewed as generalizations of ones studied previously [11,2].